adityaknegi/1-D-CNN/Readme.md

 # run main.py

-#change dataet
+#change dataset

-**data.py** file change dataset remove missing value and scale value between 0 and 1
+**data.py** you can change dataset. remove missing value and scale value between 0 and 1

 # hyperparamter can be change in main.py file